- Superior Technical Support: Assist client from design to delivery

 Peptides or proteins can be synthesized or expressed in-house at Bio-Synthesis.
 We label or conjugate peptides through N-terminal, C-terminal or internal side chain of an amino acids.
 Peptides supplied by the customer should be HPLC purified (>90% pure) and should contain a single modification site.
 We can make any standard peptides with functional groups incorporated through peptide synthesis.
 Please provide the peptide sequence of the desired peptide on the order form.

 Commercial antibodies can be supplied by customers or ordered through Bio-Synthesis with an additional fee plus the cost of the antibody.
 Non-commercial biopolymers supplied by customers should be affinity purified.
 Please provide gel electrophoresis data along with your antibody.
-Bio-Synthesis also assist customer with antibody production, purification, modification, fragmentation prior to any cross linking reaction.
+Bio-Synthesis also assists customers with antibody production, purification, modification and fragmentation prior to any cross linking reaction.

 Bio-Synthesis is committed to Total Quality Management (TQM) to assure customers' complete satisfaction.
 MS and HPLC analyses are performed following the completion of biopolymer synthesis, purification and QC (quality control).
 QA (quality assurance) procedures are also followed independently to double guarantee the high quality of every delivered peptide.
-Bio-Synthesis's Total Quality Management System (TQM) has been successfully upgraded to fully comply with ISO 9001:2008 regulations.
+Bio-Synthesis has Total Quality Management System (TQM) successfully upgraded to fully comply with ISO 9001:2008 regulations.

 Sequence: TGT GTT CTA TGT CTT-Maleimide